-Resits at TUM Informatics: Late September to mid October 2019
+Resits at TUM Informatics: 30th September to 19th October 2019

-Note: Examination results are published within four weeks of the examination date.
-These timescales apply to the Department of Informatics only.
-Due to the large number of exams and rooms required, the general timeframes given above are subject to change, there might be exceptions.
+Note: Due to the large number of exams and rooms required, the general timeframes given above are subject to change, there might be exceptions.
 Please check the exact dates of the examinations for your individual courses.
 The examination dates are issued during the first few weeks of the course.